tranqv/mod_pcreposix/README.md

 # mod_pcreposix

-Another portable Fortran module for working with the Perl compatible regular expressions.
+Another portable Fortran module for working (in Unix) with the Perl compatible regular expressions.

 Note on _"pcreposix"_:
 + **PCRE**: Perl-Compatible Regular Expressions